-The model knows nothing about language or music, only their patterns, and how they vary according to different styles.
-For example, news reporting and academic writing are different styles of writing, classical and jazz are different styles of music.
+The model knows nothing about language or music, only their patterns and how they vary according to different styles.
+For example, news reporting and academic writing are different styles of writing, and classical and jazz are different styles of music.
 The system becomes familiar with the characteristic structures and nuances of each by assessing very large collections as examples.

-In AI-speak, this is known as unsupervised learning, because the algorithm arrives at an ‘understanding’ on its own.
+In AI-speak, this is known as unsupervised learning because the algorithm arrives at an ‘understanding’ on its own.

 The result is chameleon-like.
-The newly generated material takes on the style it’s given: rapid, short, notes for a Bach style, sweeping flourishes in a movie-theme style, etc.
+The newly generated material takes on the style it’s given: rapid, short notes for a Bach style, sweeping flourishes in a movie-theme style, etc.

 Styles can be blended, too.
 It can be prompted with Bach and then asked to interpolate Lady GaGa.
 It isn’t mixing music but patterns.
 Here is an example of a Bon Jovi style prompted by six notes from Chopin.

 As with many AI models, these are early days.
 The amount generated is determined by algorithmic memory — the extent the algorithm can ‘remember’ earlier sequences.
 Otherwise, consistency is lost.
 The company says there can be unsuccessful combinations, such as Chopin with drums.
-Transformer shortcomings are more noticeable in text, such as repeating words or passages, switching topics unnaturally, or mixing-up worlds, for example describing ‘a fire underwater.’
+Transformer shortcomings are more noticeable in text, such as repeating words or passages, switching topics unnaturally, or mixing up worlds, for example describing ‘a fire underwater.’

 Still, GPT-2 text was sufficiently coherent over multiple paragraphs to prompt concerns about spreading untruths.
 No similar flags have gone up about sibling MuseNet except by critics who have split opinions about its contribution to music.

-- Computer-generated music is not new — think of all those drum-machines or melody tracks for solo-performers.
-This breakthrough is about a machine composing by itself, in many musical styles.
+- Computer-generated music is not new — think of all those drum machines or melody tracks for solo performers.
+This breakthrough is about a machine composing by itself in many musical styles.

 - The bigger advance is demonstrating there can be more than one kind of generative output from the same AI model, in other words, the same model generating either music or text.

 - A future phase of AI, when the same machine is capable of many/most things, is known as artificial general intelligence, or AGI.
-This outcome is not AGI, but it is significant that it comes from a company that directs its research towards achieving AGI and is a step along that path.
+This outcome is not AGI, but it is significant that it comes from a company that directs its research toward achieving AGI and is a step along that path.